|

 these birds were abundant in Brazil; however, habitat destruction

-come across due to deforestation.
-Fortunately, they breed will in
+to come across due to deforestation.
+Fortunately, they breed will

 Pet Aspect:

-parrot breeders and can be found for reasonable prices.
-They have
+amongst parrot breeders and can be found for reasonable prices.

-wonderful personalities and are very affectionate creatures.
-They
+They have wonderful personalities and are very affectionate

-have so much energy that finding time to play is never a problem.
+creatures.
+They have so much energy that finding time to play is

-To help burn their excess energy, these conures need time outside
+never a problem.
+To help burn their excess energy, these conures

-with their owners is essential to their psychological health.
-They
+time with their owners is essential to their psychological

-need to be interacted with daily.
-Placing your conure on your
+health.
+They need to be interacted with daily.
+Placing your

-shoulders is a great way to include him in your activities.
-While
+conure on your shoulders is a great way to include him in your

 Their antics

-a conure play on its stand or move its head up and down.
-They enjoy
+watching a conure play on its stand or move its head up and down.

-swinging, flapping, and chewing.
-Again, they are truly active, and
+They enjoy swinging, flapping, and chewing.
+Again, they are truly

-at times during relaxing moments it can be difficult to keep them
+active, and at times during relaxing moments it can be difficult

-rested.
-Having some sort of distraction is great to keep them
+to keep them rested.
+Having some sort of distraction is great to

 Talking: